nickaplan/precip-interpolator/README.md

  ### Sample Jupyter Notebooks in the src folder:

- 1. precip-interpolator-example.ipynb contains sample code blocks and a table of contents to give the user more control over the initial workflow upon which the interpolate.py python script was compiled to run automatically with the Gnu Make utility using the Makefile_3.txt.
+ 1. precip-interpolator-example.ipynb contains sample code blocks and a table of contents to give the user more control over the initial workflow upon which the interpolate.py python script was compiled to run automatically with the Gnu Make utility using the Makefile.txt, which

  ### Data Sources: